 The eufy BoostIQ RoboVac 30C comes with only a handful of extra tools.
 There's one main brushroll and it has two side brushes that pick up debris and push it towards the brushroll.

 The 30C has mediocre performance on bare floors.
-It doesn't have trouble cleaning small debris like rice, but it struggles with large debris like cereal.
+It doesn't have trouble cleaning small debris like rice, but it struggles with large debris like cereal, though to a lesser degree than alternatives like the eufy RoboVac 15C.
 Cereal easily gets stuck underneath the vacuum and is dragged as the vacuum moves.
 It's decent at cleaning pet hair, but most hair gets stuck around the brushroll.
 You need to clean it with the dedicated cleaning tool, but even that isn't very effective at cleaning the brushroll.
+If you want a robot vacuum with much better performance on bare floors, check out the Roborock S4.

 The 30C has a bad performance on high-pile carpet, but this is expected for a robot vacuum.
 It doesn't really clean large debris like sand.